 These APIs, also known as VAAI, include the following components:

 Hardware Acceleration APIs.
-Allow arrays to integrate with vSphere to transparently offload certain storage operations to the array.
+Help arrays to integrate with vSphere, so that vSphere can offload certain storage operations to the array.
 This integration significantly reduces CPU overhead on the host.
 See Storage Hardware Acceleration.